nkchai/Datawarehousing/dremio-docker/Readme.md

 * After completing the installation open docker desktop and complete the initial setup.

-* After completing the intial seyup on docker destop UI.
+* After completing the intial setup on docker destop UI.
 Open terminal and in the terminal pull the dremio docker image. **Run this only once**.

     ```
     docker pull dremio/dremio-oss